autonity/docs.autonity.org/concepts/staking/index.md

 For more detail see the [Newton](/concepts/protocol-assets/newton/) concept and [Total supply and newton inflation](/concepts/protocol-assets/newton/#total-supply-and-newton-inflation).

 ### Reward distribution
 Newton [inflation rewards](/glossary/#inflation-rewards) are minted and distributed to stakers at the end of each epoch by the Newton [inflation mechanism](/glossary/#inflation-mechanism).
-On emission the newton inflation reward is [automatically bonded](/glossary/#autobond) by the protocol to the validator nodes where [participating](/glossary/#participation-rate) newton is staked.
+On emission the Newton inflation reward is [automatically bonded](/glossary/#autobond) by the protocol to the validator nodes where [participating](/glossary/#participation-rate) Newton is staked.
 The bonded stake balances of the individual stake delegators (i.e. for [delegated](/glossary/#delegated) and [self-bonded](/glossary/#self-bonded) stake) is incremented accordingly to reflect the inflation received.

 ## Staking accounts